“Malta is a sod of a place”David niven

 - Valletta This is the tiny walled capital city of Malta.
 Beautiful Valletta is a UNESCO World Heritage site.
-The whole city is .5 square miles, but it feels like so much more.
+The city is .5 square miles, but it feels like so much more.
 Every street leads to the sea.
 This is old Malta, with its 16th & 17th-century townhouses alongside renovated buildings and a bustling nightlife.
 There are galleries, incredible restaurants, packed cafes, high-end shopping, and art spaces.
 Enter through the Renza Pianos city gate and begin your journey into this remarkable city.
 The architecture alone is striking.
 St John’s Co-Cathedral is stunning.
-We were so taken by the city we returned for a second visit.
+The city so took us we returned for a second visit.

 - Hal Saflieni Hypogeumis An underground prehistoric burial site.
 Discovered in 1902 during construction in the area.
-The Hal Saflieni Hypogeum is a complex made up of interconnecting rock-cut chambers set on three distinct levels.
-The complex was used over a span of many centuries, with the earliest remains dating back to around 4000 BC and the more recent remains found dating to the Early Bronze Age. (ca 1500BC).
+The Hal Saflieni Hypogeum is a complex of interconnecting rock-cut chambers set on three distinct levels.
+The complex was used over centuries, with the earliest remains dating back to around 4000 BC and the more recent remains dating to the Early Bronze Age. (ca 1500BC).
 It makes a unique and mysterious experience giving you a glimpse into this ancient world.
 Tickets need to be secured months in advance.

 - Blue Lagoon Is one of Malta‘s top jewels, and anyone who visits the Islands should explore this wonder.
-It’s been called a paradise on earth, the clearest waters ever seen, as well as one of the most beautiful beaches in the world.
-It is on the uninhabited island of Comino, and it can be only be reached by boat.
+It’s been called a paradise on earth, with the clearest waters many will ever see and one of the most beautiful beaches in the world.
+It is on the uninhabited island of Comino, and it can only be reached by boat.
 It sits between mainland Malta and Gozo.
 Swimming is popular, and it can get crowded in the summer, but even then, it is a sight to behold.

 - Hagar Qim and Mnajdra Temples The temple of Hagar Qim stands on a hilltop overlooking the sea and the islet of Filfa.
 At the bottom of the hill, only a short distance away, one finds the remarkable temples of Mnajdra.
 Both sites are included in the UNESCO World Heritage List.
 First excavated in 1839, dating suggests a date between3800 – 2200 BC, a period known as the Ġgantija phase in Maltese prehistory.
 Malta’s Seven Megalithic Temples are older than Stonehenge.